-1. NACO_img_acq_MoveToMask, NACO_img_acq_SDIMoveToPixel and

-NACO_img_acq_SDIMoveToMask: these templates set the instrument in coronagraphic mode, in SDI+ and SDI+4 mode respectively In all cases (except classic Lyot coronagraphy, masks $C{0.7}$ and $C{0.14}$) the setup includes an optical element on glass substrate (thus affected by dust) which does not reposition accurately when it is moves in, out and again in the optical path.
+- 1. NACO_img_acq_MoveToMask, NACO_img_acq_SDIMoveToPixel and NACO_img_acq_SDIMoveToMask: these templates set the instrument in coronagraphic mode, in SDI+ and SDI+4 mode respectively In all cases (except classic Lyot coronagraphy, masks C_0.7 and C_0.14) the setup includes an optical element on glass substrate (thus affected by dust) which does not reposition accurately when it is moves in, out and again in the optical path.
 Flat fielding used to be difficult because of repositioning problems of the mask elements, unless one opted to use the NACO_coro_NightCalib template at the end of the science observations.
 The new version of the acquisition templates now acquires one flat on/off pair of images with the element in the same position as used for science.
-For coronagraphy with classic Lyot elements users can still use the nternal lamp taken during the day or obtain nigt calibrations by means of NACO_coro_NightCalib.

-2. NACO_img_acq_MoveToMask and NACO_img_acq_SDIMoveToMask have also been modified to allow taking a PSF image and the relative sky.
-When the operator elects to take the PSf calibrator, ND filters, if inserted, will be taken off the path, and two images taken: one with the star in the field but at least 2" off the mask and one with no star (i.e. a sky frame).
+For coronagraphy with classic Lyot elements users can still use the nternal lamp taken during the day or obtain nigt calibrations by means of NACO_coro_NightCalib. - 2.
+NACO_img_acq_MoveToMask and NACO_img_acq_SDIMoveToMask have also been modified to allow taking a PSF image and the relative sky.
+This is useful only when the main target (i.e. the one which will be placed behind the mask) can be used as PSF calibrator.
+If this is the case, it is not necessary to tick on the PSF keyword in the acquisition template, since this process is completely hard-coded within the template.
+When the operator elects to take the PSF calibrator, a pop-up window will appear asking for confirmation, the ND filter, if inserted, will be taken off the path, and two images taken: one with the star in the field but at least 2" off the mask and one with no star (i.e. a sky frame).
 The files created by these templates are saved together with the acquisition image.
 They can be recognized by a unique combination of headers keywords:

+Table 7-2: keywords combinations used for the new calibration frames.